I'm in the final stages of writing my dissertation and spending a lot of time editing my bibliography. Would Zotero save me time?

-Please see Citation tools at Harvard for more information.
-There is a "Help and Instruction" link on the left side.
+Please see Citation and Management Tools at Harvard for more information.

 More Help Options

 Use our simple form to email a librarian your question.
 We usually respond to questions within 24 hours (M-F).

 Talk to a librarian for advice on defining your topic, developing your research strategy, and locating and using sources.Schedule an Appointment